wp-plugins/backwpup/readme.txt

 * Backup file list and zip creation changes
 * Added support for Amazon S3
 * Only works with PHP 5 now
+* Cmplete rewrite of job doing as PHP5 class
+* PHP errors now in Backup log
+* Log now in files

 = 0.7.2 =
 * make FTP any more robust